Table of Contents

 ) external returns (ParameterProposal)

-// Get a proposal by index
+// Get proposal by index

 function getProposal(uint256 index) external view returns (address)